msimonin/snooze-capistrano/README.md

     bundle install

-## 2. Look into the capfile the recipes you want to install

-This will install a rabbitmq server, a cassandra cluster, a nfs shared directory and ... snooze.

-    recipes = ["rabbitmq", "cassandra", "nfs", "snooze"]

-## 3. Automatic deployment
+## 2. Check available tasks

+Different tasks are available for the different version of the snooze software.

 For the master version of Snooze

+    cap -T
+    or
-    cap automatic
+    cap master -T

-For the testing version of Snooze
+For the testing version, you just have to adapt a little bit :

+    cap testing -T

+## 3. Check the deployment parameters

+* Open *config/deploy.rb* and replace the ssh settings with you own settings.
+* Open *config/deploy/xp5k/xp5k_[version]* to check the deployment parameters (number of nodes, walltime ...)

+## 4. Automatic deployment

+You're now ready to launch the deployment :

-    cap testing automatic
+    cap [version] automatic

+And to start snooze cluster with :

+    cap [version] snooze:cluster:start